Wyntuition/aspnetcore-workshop-kit/04-Deploy/README.md

 `git remote add azure <Azure app Git URL>`

 Then commit and and push to Azure, `git push -u azure master`.
 For more [detailed instruction, see Microsoft's docs](https://azure.microsoft.com/en-us/documentation/articles/app-service-deploy-local-git/).

+Congratulations!
+You have completed a basic ASP.NET Core Web API app, and gone through key steps involved in the lifecycle.
+Check out some [next steps and resources](https://github.com/excellalabs/aspnetcore-workshop-kit/blob/master/Next.md).